A. The following words and terms when used in this chapter shall have the meanings ascribed to them in § 54.1-2700 of the Code of Virginia:

 3. Responsible for ensuring that the digital scan technician has a program of training approved by the board for such purpose; and

-4. Ultimately responsible for determining with the patient or his representative the specific treatment the patient will receive, which aspects of treatment will be delegated to qualified personnel, and the direction required for such treatment, in accordance with the Regulations Governing the Practice of Dentistry and the Code of Virginia.
+4. Ultimately responsible for determining with the patient or the patient's representative the specific treatment the patient will receive, which aspects of treatment will be delegated to qualified personnel, and the direction required for such treatment, in accordance with this chapter and the Code of Virginia.

 D. The directing dentist shall make available to the board any requested: